corescope/vintage-clock/README.md

 - [ ] Integrate solar-powered UPS module
 - [ ] Finalize 3D-printed enclosure
 - [ ] Open-source firmware release

 ---

-## License

-You can add a license later — but for now, others can view your work as “All Rights Reserved” by default.
-If you’d like people to remix, reuse, or build upon your design, consider adding an [MIT License](https://choosealicense.com/licenses/mit/) (a common open-source option).

----